What Is Cancer?

 Most cancers form tumors, but not all tumors are cancerous.

-Benign, or noncancerous, tumors -- such as freckles and moles -- stop growing, do not spread to other parts of the body, and do not create new tumors.
+Benign, or noncancerous, tumors do not spread to other parts of the body, and do not create new tumors.
 Malignant, or cancerous, tumors crowd out healthy cells, interfere with body functions, and draw nutrients from body tissues.

 Cancers continue to grow and spread by direct extension or through a process called metastasis, whereby the malignant cells travel through the lymphatic or blood vessels -- eventually forming new tumors in other parts of the body.